mribbons/cordova-plugin-cipherlab-rs30/README.md

 ```
 document.getElementById("scan_button").addEventListener('click', function () {
 	cordova.plugins.CipherlabRS30CordovaPlugin.requestScan(function () {
-		// MDR 30/11/2015 - This is just a placeholder callback.
-Results will be handled by setReceiveScanCallback() parameter below
+		// This callback doesn't need to do anything, the setReceiveScanCallback callback is what receives the scan data.
 	});
 });
 ```